chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 {{< /note >}}

-Once done with the OpenSearch setup, add the following `automate.toml` file and patch the `config`.
+Once done with the OpenSearch setup, add the following `automate.toml` file and patch the updated config to all frontend nodes.
 In the file, modify the values listed below:

-1. `vi automate.toml`
+1. Create .toml file by `vi automate.toml`

-Refer to the content for the `automate.toml` file below:
+2. Refer to the content for the `automate.toml` file below:

     ```sh
     [global.v1]